wjy-yy/starter-hugo-academic/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: '18371016824@163.com'
+email: 'junya.wang@connect.polyu.hk'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Junyao Wang is a junior undergraduate in **Computer School and Hongyi Honor College of Wuhan University**.
+Junyao Wang is a PhD student in **Department of Computing, The Hong Kong Polytechnic University**.
+He obtained Bachelor of Engineering in **Computer School and Hongyi Honor College of Wuhan University**.

-He takes part in ACM-ICPC training and contests, awarding **gold medal** in Asia regional contest and silver medal in Asia-east continent final.
-And he attends the lab focusing on biomedical image analysis in Computer School directed by Prof. Feng LIU and Dr. Fei LUO.
+He took part in ACM-ICPC training and contests, awarding **gold medal** in Asia regional contest and silver medal in Asia-east continent final.
+And he attended the lab focusing on biomedical image analysis in Computer School directed by Prof. Feng LIU and Dr. Fei LUO.
 He has had a program experience since High School for Olympiad in Informatics.

-He is now an intern research assistant in **The Hong Kong University of Science and Technology(Guangzhou)**.
+He has been an intern research assistant in **The Hong Kong University of Science and Technology(Guangzhou)** and a research administrative assistant in **The Hong Kong Polytechnic University**.
+And he is now at a PhD program in The Hong Kong Polytechnic University since 2024.

+He serves as a TA of **Design and analysis of algorithm(COMP3011)**.
 {style="text-align: justify;"}